 You can typically expect to pay between $50 and $150 for an ATV safety class.
 Prices vary depending on availability and driver age, but you might not have to pay anything at all.
 ATV manufacturers and distributors who are members of the Specialty Vehicle Institute of America (SVIA) offer free training, as well as rebates and other incentives to buyers who complete the ATV Safety Institute training course.

-Explore the links on the next page to learn even more about all-terrain vehicles.
+Explore the links below to learn even more about all-terrain vehicles.